We’ve all settled down after the festivities of Christmas and New Year and now we are full swing into 2020.

 Often this means that we settle back into old routines of working hard hunched over our desks or carrying and lifting our children.

-We’ll start with the upper Trapezius muscle which is located in that knotty tension area you feel on the top part of your shoulder where it connects with your neck.
+Lets start with the upper Trapezius muscle which is located in that knotty tension area you feel on the top part of your shoulder where it connects with your neck.

 The second muscle we are going to look at is called the Levator Scapulae – its job is to lift your shoulder blade and tilt your head to the side and backwards.